 We have already published 7 awesome social media management tools that help you create, schedule, publish and share content across many social networking platforms and generate leads.
 Now we offer you a list of tools that will make your SMM strategy effective too, but which can be used for free.
 These unpaid tools to monitor social networking sites are listed below.

-● Hootsuite tracks messages and mentions to enhance your brand’s reputation, identifies trends with analytics and allows you automatically find and schedule useful content to manage all your accounts, securing them from hackers and other external threats.
+- Hootsuite tracks messages and mentions to enhance your brand’s reputation, identifies trends with analytics and allows you to automatically find and schedule useful content to manage all your accounts, securing them from hackers and other external threats.

-● Rapportive helps you get access to profiles and activity in LinkedIn and send reports directly to your Gmail.
+- Rapportive helps you get access to profiles and activity on LinkedIn and send reports directly to your Gmail.

 We hope you’ll find this list useful and select an appropriate tool to enhance your online presence.
-If you have any questions, you can contact us.
+If you have any questions, you can contact our Drupal company.